East Village, San Diego

-East Village is a neighborhood in San Diego, California, United States.
+East Village is a neighborhood in downtown San Diego, California, United States.
 It is the largest urban neighborhood in downtown San Diego.
 It is located east of the Gaslamp Quarter and southeast of the Core district and Cortez Hill in downtown San Diego.
 East Village encompasses 130 blocks between Seventh Avenue east to 18th Street.
 It is home to more than 700 businesses.

 History

 San Diego's East Village was traditionally a series of warehouses and vacant lots.
 It wasn't until the 1990s that it became a community for artists and social services.
 Residential aspects of the East Village became a reality in 2005, after Petco Park was established in 2004.

 The East Village community now has a population of 40,000 (and growing), with most residents living in mid-rise or luxury condominiums and lofts.
 Continuing urban development and the steady growth of new businesses draws locals from neighboring downtown areas.